anukaal/SQLI-LABS/README.md

 And the result is 0; it means false, hence the valid value lies between 97 and 101.
 So now keep trying to guess all values from 97 to 101.

+We get the 3rd value which is 99 and check it in the ASCII table sheet.